 These can be tricky questions to answer, and it’s not helped by the fact that computers change rapidly.
-Nevertheless, in this article, I will share key information about rendering hardware for V-Ray CPU and GPU, offline, and real-time solutions.
+Nevertheless, in this article, I will share key information about rendering hardware for V-Ray and V-Ray GPU, offline, and real-time solutions.
 In addition to this article, you can take a look at our guide to hardware recommendations.

 What hardware is needed for rendering?

 Our computer and its central processing unit (CPU), graphics processing unit (GPU), and random access memory (RAM) must provide sufficient speed, versatility, capacity, and reliability to bring our ideas to life.
 As artists, we require a computer that allows us to hone our craft in the best way possible, flowing freely and creatively, without limitations.

 Ray-tracing render engines demand complex calculations specifically intended for our processors.
 There are three main methods of production: CPU, GPU, and hybrid mode, which uses CPU and GPU at the same time.
 The speed of a render depends on the capacity of the processor more than any other component in a computer.
 The faster the processor (CPU or GPU), the shorter the render times.
 It that’s simple.

 Offline renderers, such as V-Ray, work with CPU or GPU and can also be used in distributed rendering mode by adding multiple machines, such as a render farm.
 This lets artists take advantage of any hardware made available for studios and companies.

 On the other hand, real-time rendering engines with ray-tracing evaluations, such as Chaos Vantage, work using GPU only, particularly the latest generation of Nvidia GPUs with RTX technology (Turing, Ampere, and Ada).